JiHunHeo/JiHunHeo/README.md

 🤔 I'm always welcome if you can constantly tell me what's lacking or wrong with me.
 I'd appreciate it if you could help me a lot.

-⚡ I was actually more interested in music than in programming.
+⚡ I was actually more interested in music than in programming.<br>
    In fact, I recently attended a competition in my area and won a silver prize!🥈<br>
    Since then, I've also been active in the choir as an amateur baritone!🎙<br>
    Now I spend more time studying programming than practicing singing!💻
 </p>